cPageBuild is a static site generator (SSG) that uses the C preprocessor as back-end. This manual explains cPageBuild’s features in detail.

 You can stringify in the C preprocessor, but not unstringify.
 If you want a macro that takes textual content with several words, then the macro needs to use an escape sequence.
 See the demo project for an example.

 Removal of quotes works via a pair of "@d1@" and "@r1@".
 The former will delete the leading quote, the latter the trailing one.

 "two words" Now you add the delete escapes:

 Astute readers might wonder how to keep defines:

-The preprocessor may remove consecutive whitespace.
-The whitespace quote removal sequence helps out.
+The C preprocessor may delete consecutive whitespace, but the escape sequence for whitespace quote removal helps out.
 It will remove the quotes from any string that consists purely of whitespace.
 See the demo project for an example.

 " "two" "spaces

 The first sequence means “do not keep quotes around whitespace strings”.
 The second sequence means “keep indentation”, which you always need for preformatted text.
 The last two sequences restore whatever i/q setting had been active before.